Welshpool: Historic buildings

 The Mermaid Inn, 28 High Street, was very probably an early 16th-century merchant's house, placed on a burgage plot between the High Street and Alfred Jones Court.
 The timber-framed building has long storehouse or wing to the rear.
 The frontage was remodelled c.
 1890, by Frank H. Shayler, architect, of Shrewsbury.
 Early illustrations of the building show that prior to this it had a thatched roof and that the timbering was not exposed.
 There is a passage to side with heavy box-framing in square panels, with brick infill exposed in side elevation and in rear wing.
 The frontage was exposed by Shayler to show decorative timber work on the upper storey.
 An Inn by the 19th century when it was owned by a family named Sparrow.

 There is an octagonal brick cockpit in New Street, which was built in the early 18th century and was in continual use for cockfighting until the practice was outlawed by the Cruelty to Animals Act 1849.
 As of 2015, it is the home of the town's Women's Institute.
 Welshpool Town Hall, which was completed in 1874, is a Grade II listed building.

+Neuadd Maldwyn on Severn Street was built in 1931 as the headquarters of Montgomeryshire County Council.
+It passed to Montgomeryshire District Council in 1974 and then Powys County Council in 1996, eventually closing as council offices in 2019.
+It was subsequently converted into an independent living scheme for older people, which opened in 2025.

+Governance

+There are two tiers of local government covering Welshpool, at community (town) and county level: Welshpool Town Council and Powys County Council.
+The town council meets at the Town Hall on Broad Street, built in 1874, and has its offices at the Tourist Information Centre on Vicarage Gardens.

+The Town Council has 15 elected members serving five-year terms, and employs a staff of about 13.
+The chair of the council takes the title of mayor.

+The community is represented on Powys County Council by three county councillors, each representing a ward: Welshpool Llanerchyddol, Welshpool Gungrog and Welshpool Castle.